puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_scope.markdown

 Variables and defaults declared at node scope are available **everywhere except top scope.**

-> Note: Classes and resources declared at top scope **bypass node scope entirely,** and so cannot access variables or defaults from node scope.
+> Note: Classes and resources declared at top scope **bypass node scope entirely** and so cannot access variables or defaults from node scope.

 {% highlight ruby %}
     # site.pp